Alain Dubuc

 Alain Dubuc is a journalist and an economist from Montreal, Quebec, Canada.
 He is a columnist for Montreal's La Presse, Quebec City's Le Soleil and five other dailies in Quebec.
 He is a notable advocate of centre-right fiscal politics and federalism in Quebec.

 Biography

 Alain Dubuc is the son of journalist Carl Dubuc.
 He earned a French baccalaureat at Collège Stanislas, an elite Roman Catholic private school.
 He went on to earn a master's degree in economics at the Université de Montréal.

 From 1973 to 1976, he was researcher in econometrics for the Université de Montréal.
 In 1976, he became a La Presse columnist specialized in economics.
 From 1985 to 1988, he also hosted the weekly television show Questions d'argent on Radio-Québec (now Télé-Québec) on economics and personal finances.
 Dubuc was appointed chief editorialist of La Presse in 1988, a position he held until 2001, when he was succeeded by André Pratte.

 In 2001, he was appointed president and editor of Le Soleil, a position he held until 2004.
-He has published in Time magazine regarding the sovereigntist Parti Québécois.
+He has written about the sovereigntist Parti Québécois in Time Magazine.